Liberation (Mya album)

-Liberation is the fourth studio album by American singer-songwriter Mya.
-It was intended to be Harrison's debut release with her then new record label Universal Motown following her departure from Interscope in 2005.
+Liberation is the fourth album by the American singer-songwriter Mya.
+It was intended to be her first release with Universal Motown following her departure from Interscope in 2005.
 Before leaving, she had begun work on an album for Interscope called Control Freak set for a summer release 2005 with production by a host of other producers.
-Ultimately, she decided to leave A&M and Interscope Records and her management; subsequently Harrison made the transition within Universal Music Group to Universal Motown.
+Ultimately, she decided to leave A&M and Interscope Records and her management; subsequently Mya made the transition within Universal Music Group to Universal Motown.

-Within a three-month period Harrison had completed and submitted Liberation to her new label.
+Within a three-month period Mya had completed and submitted Liberation to her new label.
 Production on the album, which was classified as "energetic [and] ghetto" with a less classic R&B edge, was primarily handled by Scott Storch and J. R. Rotem with additional contributions from Bryan Michael Cox, Kwame, Carvin & Ivan, longtime contributor Tricky Stewart, and a handful of others.
 Guest appearances included Long Beach native Snoop Dogg, Murder Inc. rapper Charlie Baltimore and New Orleans rapper Lil Wayne.

 Liberation spawned two singles, the Storch collaboration "Lock U Down" and R&B ballad "Ridin'".
 Both singles failed to make an impact at radio and on the charts.
 Due to the industry's budget cuts, the album suffered numerous delays and pushbacks.
 However while delaying the album's release again Universal Motown accidentally leaked the album in Japan, and Liberation was subsequently released solely as a digital download in Japan on October 22, 2007, Liberation also later received a digital release in Canada.
-Liberation marked Harrison's only release on Universal Motown label following her departure in 2008.
+Liberation marked Mya's only release on Universal Motown label following her departure in 2008.